Neurips2022AnonymousUploader/Anonymous-Upload/README.md

 We can see here some example histograms, with mean and standard deviation noted, and an overall Gaussian spread of outcomes for GCC frozen transfers on IMDB-BINARY with DBLP as the pretrain bench.
 Contrary to what is desired, the performance is worse as the number of epochs increases.
 It becomes worse from 5 to 10 to 20.

-This is an example of negative transfer.
+This is an example of negative transfer (a form of overfitting).
 It is in fact commonplace in Graph pre-training. (https://openreview.net/forum?id=HJlWWJSFDH), and the primary reason frozen pre-training is beaten out by unsupervised methods.
 This phenomenon is not specific to GCC.

 ![](./imdb-binary_5.jpg)